How Applications Are Staged

-The Cloud Controller issues a staging request to Diego, which then schedules a Cell to run the staging Task.
-The Task downloads buildpacks and if present, the app’s buildpack cache.
+The Cloud Controller issues a staging request to Diego, which then schedules a Diego cell (“Cell”) to run the staging task (“Task”).
+The Task downloads buildpacks and the app’s buildpack cache, if present.
 It then uses the buildpack that is detected automatically or specified with the

-The Task packages the resulting staged application into a tarball called a “droplet” and the Diego Cell stores it in the blobstore.
+The Task packages the resulting compiled and staged application into a tarball called a “droplet” and the Cell stores the droplet in the blobstore.
 The Task also uploads the buildpack cache to the blobstore for use the next time the application is staged.

 The Diego Bulletin Board System reports to the Cloud Controller that staging is complete.
 Staging must complete within 15 minutes or the staging is considered failed.
 Apps are given a minimum of 1GB memory to stage, even if the requested running memory is smaller.